ForestSquirrelDev/ScriptableObjectDesignPatterns/README.md

 This is basically an extended UnityEvent with additonal layer - "bus" scriptable object.
 To me this looks like a beautiful customizable variation of observer pattern in Unity.

 Benefits:
-- less rigid and much more obvious connections between game components
+- less rigid and much more obvious connections between game components in comparsion to UnityEvents
 - reusable both in the project or outside of it
 - highly customizable: possible to add developer description, some additional actions on event raise etc
 - easier to track bugs